ShaishavShah04/updated-personal-site/outstatic/content/projects/memories-a-social-platform.md

 - **Continuous Deployment**: Thanks to the integration of Netlify, any updates or new features are swiftly deployed, keeping Memories fresh and exciting for our users.

 So whether you're looking to relive cherished moments or connect with others over shared experiences, Memories is the perfect place to do it.
-Join our community today and start making memories! 🌟

 [Github Link](https://github.com/ShaishavShah04/MERN-Memories-Project)